-The theme of the Georgetown University Round Table on Languages and Linguistics (GURT) 2018 is Approaches to Discourse.
+The theme of the Georgetown University Round Table on Languages and Linguistics (GURT) 2019 is Linguistics and the Public Good: Representing the Language of Underrepresented Groups.

 Below is a list of past GURT meetings and their topics: